top of page

 In IFS Therapy, your therapist will help you connect with your internal parts and understand their unique roles.
 Through compassionate exploration, we'll identify the "exiled" parts carrying unresolved emotions or traumas and the "protective" parts that attempt to shield you from feeling those "exiled" parts.

 As we engage with your internal parts, we'll work at accessing self-compassion, curiosity, and understanding, inviting each part to express its feelings and needs in a safe way.
-By building a relationship with these parts, we can gradually release their burdens and facilitate healing.
+By building a relationship with these parts, we can gradually access the burdens that they are protecting and facilitate healing.
 Often the burdens that parts carry directly relate to symptoms that bring us into therapy in the first place.

-IFS Therapy encourages you to tap into your innate "Self," the core essence within you that is naturally calm, compassionate, curious, and confident.
-As the therapeutic process unfolds, you'll learn to access this Self-leadership, providing a stable foundation for your system of parts.
+IFS Therapy encourages you to tap into your "Self," the core essence within you that is naturally calm, compassionate, curious, and confident.
+As you build access to "Self", parts start to become more Self-led.
+When parts feel Self inside, they don't have to work as hard to react in their old ways.
+They typically feel more space to allow you to respond from a place of calm, compassion or curiosity.
 Over time, your capacity to show up and be with your parts from this place of Self will grow, which means an improved capacity to be with difficult emotions, increased self awareness, and greater access to compassion for yourself and others in and outside of the therapy space.

 What Can IFS Therapy Help With?